Tag Archives: MR9

 • UTBMS codes (if you want invoices to be LEDES compliant).
 If an insurance company requires different codes than the standard, you can update their billing rate tables only without modifying the service item master list.

 The list of service items in the Service Item Master displays all of this information for each item listed, so you can see it upfront.
 You do not need to go into individual service items unless you want to edit/delete/merge/mass update rate tables.
-You can sort the list by one or more columns in ascending or descending order (but when you exit the function, MR will revert back to the default order).
+You can sort the list by one or more columns in ascending or descending order (but when you exit the function, MR9 will revert back to the default order).

 Export the list as an Excel spreadsheet or a CSV (comma-separated values) file to save, print, share, or use in other applications.